Engineering

 Canopy design

-Turn opening dynamics and structural margins into explicit geometry decisions - not guesswork from legacy patterns.
+Turn opening dynamics and structural margins into explicit geometry decisions, systematically avoiding guesswork derived directly from legacy patterns.

 Parachute canopy panels and pattern templates spread on a large cutting table